pottekkat/personal-website/content/posts/twentysomethings.md

 Accepting you can't catch 'em all helps you alleviate the burden of reaching goals and instead focus on the pursuit.
 And that's all that needs to matter.

+{{< blockquote author="" link="https://en.wikipedia.org/wiki/Ship_of_Theseus" title="Ship of Theseus" >}}
+After several hundreds of years of maintenance, if each individual piece of the Ship of Theseus were replaced, one after the other, was it still the same ship?
+{{< /blockquote >}}

 Life is continuous self-discovery.
 People think that the more they travel, read, and experience life, the more they learn about the world.
 But it is more true that they learn about themselves.

 Writing this post was also an attempt at self-discovery.
 My original intention was to publish it on my 26th birthday—nearly 10 months ago—but it took a lot more reflecting and refining than I anticipated to bring it together.
 Most ideas weren't fully formed when I began writing, but like most things in life, they became clearer with time.
-Hopefully, at least some of these ideas sounded reasonable, enough to cherry-pick and apply to your own pursuit of self-discovery.
+Hopefully, at least some of these ideas sounded reasonable enough to cherry-pick for your own pursuit of self-discovery.